Balls of steel! Henderson and Salah keep Liverpool's machine rolling with Spurs comeback | Goal.com

 It came thanks to a rare strike from captain Jordan Henderson, his first home goal in almost four years, and Mohamed Salah’s nerveless penalty, 15 minutes from time.
 Spurs had led through Harry Kane’s goal, but just as in the Champions League final, they were to leave with nothing.
 They must be sick of the sight of those red jerseys by now.

 How the Kop roared.
 They’d watched their side fall behind inside the first minute, yet still muster the spirit, the energy and the courage for a rousing comeback.
 "Our mentality has improved," said Henderson afterwards.
-"We have faced adversity."
+This was the sixth time this season they've won by a single goal.

-Indeed, had it not been for the work of Paulo Gazzaniga, the Tottenham goalkeeper, their afternoon might have been a lot more comfortable.
+In fairness, had it not been for the work of Paulo Gazzaniga, the Tottenham goalkeeper, their afternoon might have been a lot more comfortable.
 This was among Liverpool's better performances this season.
+They had 21 shots, 15 of them inside the penalty area.
+Thirteen of them were on target.

 Still, it can’t be good for your health, all this.